MohamedNoordin/eazy-live/README.md

-# eazy-live
+# Eazy-Live

- a autoHotKey script to make your live so mutch eazyer in windows
+Easy-Live is an AutoHotKey script that will make your life so mutch eazyer in Windows.

-If you ever used Linux or Mac OS operating system you will easily notice Microsoft  Windows shortcuts is very stupid and  it's very bad for your productivity and your live in general so we created this script to make our life in Windows so much easier by creating immolation of linux in Windows desktop some hotkeys,  options whatever we feel windows legging
+If you ever used Linux or Mac OS operating system you will easily notice that Microsoft  Windows shortcuts are very stupid and  it's very bad for your productivity and your life in general.
+So we created this script to make our life in Windows so much easier.

-###how to use it?
+By creating emulation of Linux in Windows desktop.
+Some hot keys, options whatever we feel Windows legging

+<h1>###How To Use it?</h1>
 Just download the EXE file and run it.

-# summery
+# Summery
-win + t : lunch windows termenal win + b : lunch Google Chrome win + Q : quit the running app like controle+F4 switch desktops controle + F1 : switch desktop1
+Win + T: Launch Windows Terminal.
+Win + B: Launch Google Chrome.
+Win + Q: Quit the running app like Controle + Alt + F4
+Switch desktops
+Controle + F1: Switch to desktop1
-controle + F2 : switch desktop2
+Controle + F2: Switch to desktop2
-controle + F3 : switch desktop3
+Controle + F3: Switch to desktop3
-controle + F4 : switch desktop4
+Controle + F4: Switch to desktop4